open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/span-general.md

 `server.address` and `server.port` represent logical server name and port.
 Semantic conventions that refer to these attributes SHOULD specify what these attributes mean in their context.

-Semantic conventions and instrumentations that populate both logical (`server.address`) and socket-level (`server.nat.*`) attributes SHOULD set socket-level attributes only when they don't match logical ones.
-For example, when direct connection to the remote destination is established and `server.address` is populated, `server.nat.address` SHOULD NOT be set.
+Semantic conventions and instrumentations that populate both logical (`server.address` and `server.port`) and socket-level (`server.socket.*`) attributes SHOULD set socket-level attributes only when they don't match logical ones.
+For example, when direct connection to the remote destination is established and `server.address` is populated, `server.socket.address` SHOULD NOT be set.
 Check out [Connecting through intermediary](#connecting-through-intermediary) for more information.

 ##### `server.address`